 Seafood Labeling.
 Section 2105 of P.L.
 108-11 amended the Organic Foods Production Act of 1990 to direct the Secretary of Agriculture to promulgate regulations allowing wild seafood to be certified or labeled as organic.
 H.R.
-3083 would modify the country of origin labeling requirements for wild and farm-raised fish.
+4576 would amend the Agricultural Marketing Act to make country-of-origin labeling voluntary; this measure was ordered reported (amended) by the House Committee on Agriculture on July 22, 2004.
+On October 1, 2003, the House Agriculture Subcommittee on Livestock and Horticulture held an oversight hearing to review mandatory country-of-origin labeling.
 H.R.
-4576 would amend the Agricultural Marketing Act to make country of origin labeling voluntary.
-On October 1, 2003, the House Agriculture Subcommittee on Livestock and Horticulture held an oversight hearing to review mandatory country-of-origin labeling.
+3083 would modify the country-of-origin labeling requirements for wild and farm-raised fish.

 Trade.
 Section 8118 of P.L.
-108-87 made Department of Defense Buy American requirements inapplicable to the procurement of fish, shellfish, or seafood products during FY2004; §8112 of S. 2559, as reported, would extend this provision for FY2004.
+108-87 made Department of Defense Buy American requirements inapplicable to the procurement of fish, shellfish, or seafood products during FY2004; §8118 of P.L.
+108-287 made this provision permanent.
 H.R.
 155/H.R.
 2406 proposes to modify U.S. subsidies beneficial to certain foreign competitors with the domestic shrimp industry.
 Section 3 of S. 1110/S. 1299/H.R.
-2308 and §102 of S. 1884 would authorize a program for trade adjustment assistance to commercial fishermen, fish processors, and fishing communities.
+2308/H.R.
+5030 and §102 of S. 1884 would authorize a program for trade adjustment assistance to commercial fishermen, fish processors, and fishing communities.
 For background on the current shrimp trade dispute, see CRS Report RS21776, Shrimp Trade Dispute: Chronology.